ahmedryasser/JSON-java/src/main/java/org/json/README.md

 Tasks 1 and 2 are accomplished efficiently, ensuring accurate parsing and replacement of XML content while optimizing resource usage.
 These tasks demonstrate effective handling of XML data in the project.

 ## Unit Tests
-- Unit tests are provided to ensure the correctness of the new `toJSONObject` methods.
+- Unit tests are provided to ensure the correctness of the new toJSONObject methods.
 - These tests cover both obtaining correct results and testing error conditions to ensure robustness.
-Find the test cases in json-'java/src/main/M2test.java'
+Find the test cases in json-java/src/main/M2test.java